Hadronic Structure, Conformal Maps, and Analytic Continuation

 As discussed above, the retarded Green function is analytic in the upper half plane.
 In a finite volume, \cref{eq:GR_finite_volume} shows that it consists of a sum of pairs of poles at $\omega = \pm E_{nm}$.
 The associated spectral densities in \cref{eq:rho_fv} have definite parity: $\rho_+(\omega)$ is an even function, while $\rho_-(\omega)$ is an odd function.

 The even parity of the fermionic spectral density implies that the retarded correlator is a function $G_{+}: \C^+ \to \C^+$, a fact also manifest directly in \cref{eq:GR_finite_volume}.
 In other words, the retarded correlator satisfies a positivity condition in the upper half-plane: $\imag G_{+}(z) > 0$ for all $z \in \C^+$.
 Functions satisfying this condition are known as Nevanlinna functions and have been studied extensively in complex analysis.
+This property of fermionic Green functions was a key insight in Refs.~\cite{PhysRevLett.126.056402,PhysRevB.104.165111}.
 It will prove useful to define an associated function on the unit disk $\mathbb{D}$.
-To this end, the Cayley transform is defined as the map $C: \C^+ \to \disk$
+To this end, and as in Refs.~\cite{PhysRevLett.126.056402,PhysRevB.104.165111}, the Cayley transform is defined as the map $C: \C^+ \to \disk$